forcedotcom/WorkDotCom-Partners/README.md

 - Command Center Un-Managed Package (Emmployee Wellness Survey Templates)
 - Quick Start Permission Sets (Make sure to review those as needed)

+- Shift Management has also been added to the repo however it's disabled by default
+- You can clone the repo and enable Shift Management with 4 commands towards the end of orgInit.sh

 ## How can I use this repo?